Antoine-lb/OneFolderWebsite/src/posts/2023-12-02-tags-vs-folders-stop-using-folders-to-organize-your-files.md

 ---
-title: "Tags vs. Folders – Stop using folders to organize your files"
+title: "Tags vs folders: stop using folders to organize your files"
-description: "Folders are outdated for file organization; embrace tags to efficiently manage and retrieve your files without the hassle of rigid hierarchies."
+description: "While we're all used to storing files in folders, tags offer a more flexible and powerful way to organize our digital life.
+In this article, we'll explore why tags are better than folders for organization."
 author: "Antoine"
 date: "2023-12-02"
 published: true
+tags: ["file management"]
 ---

 <script>